ZenitH-AT/learningspace/README.md

 The **learningspacefinal** folder contains the database that you need to import to your MySQL server and the **AccSystem** folder, which must be put in your NetBeans project folder located in "C:\xammp\htdocs\".

-The live chat system is external, so you need to add **allow_url_include = 1** to your php.ini file on your Apache server.
+The live chat system (port 8088) is external, so you need to add **allow_url_include = 1** to your php.ini file on your Apache server.
+In order for it to work correctly, you may need to change your Apache server's port to 8080 in httpd.conf.